arwas11/CompareWeatherConditions/README.md

 ## Unresolved Issues

 - Due to the Open-Metep API limitation that does not include the past 5 days weather conditions data, I am planning to configure the date input to only show a calendar-date selections starting from 5 days farther.
+- Configuring sunrise and sunset rendering.
+The sunrise and sunset times seems to be set to rendr based on user's time-zone.
+This makes the sunrise and sunset times from different regions, like the Middle-East, renderes only based user's time-zone.
 - Work on error handling

 ## Future Improvements